 This bursty, highly unstable dynamics is consistent with ``herding" and maladaptive informational cascades observed in human social learning experiments \cite{toyokawa2019social}.
 The lowest burstiness (maximal stability) is found at the same intermediate $\rho$ that optimizes $\eta$.
 This suggests that optimal efficiency is intrinsically linked to stability in dynamic foraging environments.
-Social learning is a ``double-edged sword" , but our model shows the optimal range manages this risk, mitigating the tendency toward rapid, inflexible, and ultimately unsustainable resource exploitation that plagues systems with high social dependence \cite{toyokawa2019social}.
-The mechanism underlying the optimal intermediate $\rho$ can also be interpreted through the lens of transient diversity-the temporary coexistence of heterogeneous behaviors or information states.
-When $\rho$ is small, diversity persists but coordination is limited; when $\rho$ is large, information homogenizes too quickly, leading to premature convergence on local optima.
+Social learning is a ``double-edged sword'' , but our model shows the optimal range manages this risk, mitigating the tendency toward rapid, inflexible, and ultimately unsustainable resource exploitation that plagues systems with high social dependence \cite{toyokawa2019social}.
+Taken together, our results demonstrate a concrete realization of transient diversity—the temporary coexistence of heterogeneous behaviors and information states, which emerges naturally at intermediate $\rho$.
 Intermediate $\rho$ maintains transient diversity long enough to explore alternative solutions before consensus, echoing a general principle found across formal models of collective problem solving \cite{smaldino2024maintaining}.